Sketch Artist: How to Become a Professional Sketch Artist

 Learn how to become a sketch artist.
 Research the education requirements, training, and experience you will need to start a career as a sketch artist.

 The term 'sketch artist' refers, in the broadest sense, to an artist who creates likenesses of subjects using tools such as pencil, charcoal and pastels.
 The term is sometimes employed to refer to artists who work for the criminal justice system.
 These types of sketch artists, also called forensic artists, produce drawings of suspected criminals and work in courtrooms drawing scenes during trial proceedings.
 Other types of sketch artists freelance or work for private companies producing illustrations for commercials or films.
+The competition for many types of freelance art positions is very intense.

 There is no formal training required for sketch artists or forensic artists, though classes in art (specifically drawing) are helpful.
 Forensic artists might also benefit from classes in facial reconstruction or expression.
 There are only a handful of full-time forensic artists in the country; most forensic artists are freelancers.
 The following table outlines some of the key requirements for becoming an artist per the U.S. Bureau of Labor Statistics (BLS):